Morse theory for the Yang-Mills energy function near flat connections: Introduction

 Nishinou \cite{Nishinou_2007} proved that a version\footnote{Nishinou uses a different system of norms.} of \eqref{eq:Intro_Uhlenbeck_corollary_4-3_corrected_W1p_estimate} holds when $X=\TT^2$ (the real two-dimensional torus) and $P = \TT^2\times\SU(2)$ and and $\Gamma$ is the product connection and $\lambda = 1/2$; in Appendix \ref{sec:Counterexample_corollary_4-3_Uhlenbeck_1985}, we describe an example due to Mrowka \cite{Mrowka_7-30-2018} which shows that \eqref{eq:Intro_Uhlenbeck_corollary_4-3_corrected_W1p_estimate} cannot hold in this setting for $\lambda>1/2$.

 In \cite[Corollary 4.3]{UhlChern}, Uhlenbeck asserted that \eqref{eq:Intro_Uhlenbeck_corollary_4-3_corrected_W1p_estimate} holds when $\lambda=1$.
 However, as we noted above, that conclusion is contradicted by examples when $X$ is not simply connected \cite{Uhlenbeck_3-1-2019}.
 The incomplete statement of \cite[Corollary 4.3]{UhlChern} was a minor oversight and Uhlenbeck's celebrated work has served as a source of inspiration for us to try to better understand the Morse theory for $\YM$ near the moduli space of flat connections.
-The estimate in \cite[Corollary 4.3]{UhlChern} is not used anywhere else in \cite{UhlChern}.